theminor/BSS-Clipboard-Timer/README.md

 # BSS-Clipboard-Timer
-A simple timer app to manage macros in Bee Swarm Simulator or similar applications.
-Uses [Neutralinojs](https://neutralino.js.org/).
+A simple powershell script that creates a timer app to manage macros in Bee Swarm Simulator.

-(Under Construction)